avinetworks/owasp-crs-technical-discussion/language-draft.md

 ### Predefined Variables ###

-All variables which exist in modsec which describe a part of the request do exist with the same or similar name here for pragmatic reasons.
+All variables which exist in ModSecurity which describe a part of the request do exist with the same or similar name here for pragmatic reasons.
 We may rename them later.

 What is open here, is a clear definition what the variable means, e.g. it is already urldecoded or not.